 |The Bren section's fire sweeps the ploughed field|

 When Dave finally gets a phase he moves the Pak40 closer into the chateau grounds.
-Meanwhile the Junior Leader on the other flank frantically throws smoke grenades to mask his squad from the bren teams.
+Meanwhile the Junior Leader in the ploughed field frantically throws a smoke grenade to mask his battered squad from the bren teams.

 |The S307 edges carefully around the barrage|